YWAM Foundational Values

 Joshua 24:15, Acts 10:1-2, Romans 16:3-4, Romans 16:7, Ruth 1:16-18, Matthew 1:18-24, Deuteronomy 6:6-7

-YWAM is called to a relationship-based support system, depending upon God and His people for financial provision, both corporately and individually.
-We believe that relationship-based support promotes responsibility, accountability, communication, and mutual prayer.
-It involves the donor as a partner in ministry.
-As God and others have been generous toward us, so we desire to be generous.
-YWAMers give themselves, their time and talents to God through the Mission with no expectation of remuneration.
+YWAM is called to practice a life of dependence upon God for financial provision.
+For individuals and YWAM corporately this comes primarily through His people.
+As God has been generous toward us, so we desire to be generous.
+YWAMers give themselves, their time and talents to God through the mission with no expectation of remuneration.

 Exodus 3:4, Isaiah 6:8, Matthew 6:25-33, Philippians 4:6-7, Philippians 4:10-12